-Best Hot Hatches 2024
+Best Hot Hatches 2025

 by Matt Rigby

 The best hot hatches can be all things to all drivers.
-If you need a sensible commuting car they’ll step up.
+If you need a new car for sensible commuting they’ll step up.
 If you need a carryall with the practicality to take your family and all your luggage on holiday, they can (generally) manage it.
 And if you want a car to put a smile on your face and shake the cobwebs away on an empty country road or deliver some intense straight-line acceleration, then they’re more than capable of doing that, too.

-Best Hot Hatches 2024
+Best Hot Hatches 2025

 2023 Honda Civic Type R front cornering track